A person working as a Chef in Ireland typically earns around 25,100 EUR per year. Salaries range from 12,300 EUR (lowest) to 39,200 EUR (highest).

 The hourly wage is the salary paid in one worked hour.
 Usually jobs are classified into two categories: salaried jobs and hourly jobs.
 Salaried jobs pay a fix amount regardless of the hours worked.
 Hourly jobs pay per worked hour.
 To convert salary into hourly wage the above formula is used (assuming 5 working days in a week and 8 working hours per day which is the standard for most jobs).
 The hourly wage calculation may differ slightly depending on the worked hours per week and the annual vacation allowance.
 The figures mentioned above are good approximations and are considered to be the standard.
 One major difference between salaried employees and hourly paid employees is overtime eligibility.
 Salaried employees are usually exempt from overtime as opposed to hourly paid staff.

-The average salary for Chef is 3% more than that of Food / Hospitality / Tourism / Catering.
-Also, Food / Hospitality / Tourism / Catering salaries are 18% less than those of All Jobs.
+The average salary for Chef is 2% less than that of Food / Hospitality / Tourism / Catering.
+Also, Food / Hospitality / Tourism / Catering salaries are 33% less than those of All Jobs.

 |Job Title||Average Salary|